surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.50.0-dev.1 =
+= 3.50.0-dev.2 =

-(2018/01/20) Added a check for the WP Meta SEO plugin, and a warning if its "Social sharing block" option is enabled.
+(2018/01/21) Added an integration module for WP Meta SEO (Pro version).
+Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.

 = 3.49.1 =